facussc24/Proyecto-barack/README.md

 ## Launching the site

-Because some browsers block local file reads, it is recommended to serve the files from a local web server.
+Because some browsers block local file reads, it is recommended to serve the files from a small local web server.
 If Python is installed you can run:

 ```bash
 python3 -m http.server
 ```

-Then open [http://localhost:8000/index.html](http://localhost:8000/index.html) in a modern browser.
-From there you can navigate to the product synopsis page.
+Open [http://localhost:8000/index.html](http://localhost:8000/index.html) in a modern browser to access the main menu.

+## Using `listado_maestro.html`

+The **master document list** lets you organise engineering documents by category.
+Open `listado_maestro.html` in your browser.
+Click **Editar** to enable edit mode and enter the administrator password defined in `config.js`.
+While in edit mode you can add new rows or change existing numbers and details.

 ## Features